pedrofreitaas/digiting_game/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+This is really early footage, and therefore it's not yet finished.

 ## Gameplay footage
 https://youtu.be/eIz0gkBpHJ4